Skip to article

 North Dakota cottage food laws: what is the short version?

-North Dakota does not require state registration for the cottage food lane.
-There is no state revenue cap in the current data.
-North Dakota allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+North Dakota does not require state registration for basic cottage food sales.
+The cited state sources do not list a revenue cap.
+North Dakota allows online orders, in-state shipping, seller delivery for cottage food sellers.
+North Dakota also has a path for prepared or time/temperature-control foods, and that path has separate state rules.

-Not for the cottage food lane in the current data.
+Not for the basic cottage food path, based on the state sources cited on this page.
+North Dakota also has a path for prepared or time/temperature-control foods, and that path has separate state rules.
 North Dakota may still have label, food-category, local zoning, or other business rules, so check the official source before you sell.

 What foods can I sell from home in North Dakota?

-North Dakota's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+North Dakota's basic cottage food rules mainly cover foods that do not need time or temperature control for safety.
+North Dakota also has a path for prepared or time/temperature-control foods, and that path has separate state rules.
 Common no-go categories include meat, wild game, fish commercial, seafood commercial, wild mushrooms.

 About VibeKitchen